appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 ]}
 ```

+The `tbl_docs` fetches data from a query, with each column containing the respective image URL for passport, driver's license, and bank document.

 </dd>

 6. To retrieve the data provided to the **Default model** property, use `appsmith.model.propertyName` within the JavaScript section of the Custom widget builder.